About the International Year of Pulses

 Malawi

 The magic beans’ ancestral home is Mesoamerica – the area from Central Mexico down to northern Central America.
-Their ancestors NP Malawi1_gallerywere collected and conserved in the CIAT gene bank in Colombia, and screened for interesting traits.
+Their ancestors were collected and conserved in the CIAT gene bank in Colombia, and screened for interesting traits.
 That’s where they were found to have the potential to withstand drought.
 They were crossed and selected for drought tolerance by bean scientists at CIAT headquarters and then sent to Malawi.

 Next followed field tests with farmers in Malawi, via the CIAT-led Pan-Africa Bean Research Alliance, together with the country’s Department of Agricultural Research Services.
 These helped researchers pinpoint the two most promising varieties.
 The farmers were stunned when they saw how well these beans performed.